 century ago, Johnson & Johnson played a leading role in helping to limit the impact of the 1918 Spanish Flu, one of the deadliest pandemics in modern history, by introducing the epidemic mask, made from sterile gauze.
 It proved so effective that it was also used in later outbreaks.

-The biggest lesson we have learned: It is a question of when—not if—the next one strikes.
+As we’ve seen, it is a question of when—not if—the next epidemic will strike.
 So we have to be ready.

 Johnson & Johnson is one of the world's only major healthcare companies actively engaged to prepare, and prevent, a broad range of pandemic threats.
 Explore just a few of the ways we are working with partners to outsmart epidemics around the globe.